KarthikDani/LinkedIn-Company-Data-Scraping-System/README.md

 ### LinkedIn Company Profile Scraper

-To Populate the list of companies you want to get information about, it's important to understand the `directorydata.json` contains the list of companies with their `url`s.
-So the `company_profile_scraper.py` is supposed to take list of company names, through which it grabs the respective linkedin urls from the `directorydata.json` that scrapes the specific urls.
+To Populate the list of companies you want to get information about, it's important to understand that the `company_profile_scraper.py` is supposed to take list of company names, through which it grabs the respective linkedin urls from the `directorydata.json` that scrapes the specific urls.

 Go to `company_profile_scraper.py` and add your list of companies in the given `desired_company_names` list.
 You can add as many as you like!